Tours, Attractions and Things To Do in Murmansk

 Tourism in Murmansk, Russia revolves largely around its arctic climate, for what the city lacks in history it compensates for with unusual natural phenomena and memorable holidays that celebrate its arctic culture.

-Murmansk Monuments and Museums
+Murmansk Attractions and Museums

 Since Murmansk does not have a historical center, most of its attractions are concentrated near Five Corners Square, a harmonious ensemble built in the latter half of the 20th century.
 Scattered throughout the city are monuments dedicated to military heroes, including Monument to Anatoly Bredov (Soviet military leader), Victims of the Intervention of 1918-1920 Memorial, Arctic Convoys Memorial, Monument to the Icebreaker “Ermak” and Memorial to the Defenders of the Soviet Arctic.
 Church of Tryphon of Pechenga (Pechenga Monastery) and St. Nicholas Cathedral are notable among Murmansk’s historical-religious landmarks.